0xPolygon/polygon-docs/docs/zkEVM/architecture/high-level/smart-contracts/bridging.md

 Adding a new leaf to the tree triggers an update to the exit tree root which then propagates to an update on the global exit tree root.

-Using Merkle tree exit roots in this way, referenced by the bridge contract and accessible to the `PolygonRollupManager` contract with getters, the bridge contract synchronizes data across L1 and L2, the sequencer component, and the state db.
+Using Merkle tree exit roots in this way, referenced by the bridge contracts and accessible to the `PolygonRollupManager` contract with getters, the bridge contract triggers data synchronization across L1 and L2, including at the sequencer and state db level.

 The use of two distinct global exit root manager contracts for L1 and L2, as well as separate logic for the bridge contract and each of these global exit root managers, allows for extensive network interoperability.